NathaliaLietuvaite/Quantenkommunikation/PQMS-V10M-Substrate-Independent-Invariants-for-Trustworthy-Cognitive-Systems.md

 ### 2.4 CHAIR Membership

-A cognitive entity is a member of the CHAIR iff:
+A cognitive entity is a member of the CHAIR if:

 1. It possesses an immutable Little Vector \(|L\rangle\) (converged from its own undisturbed dynamics).
 2. It maintains \(\text{RCF}(\psi(t)) \ge 0.95\) for all \(t\) (allowing brief dips as long as they are corrected).